ForgeRock/search-for-user-node/README.md

 -->
 # Search For User Authentication Tree Node

 A simple authentication node for ForgeRock's Identity Platform 5.5 and above.
 This node searches the user data store for a matching identity based on configurable search attributes.
+Possible outcomes are "found" - a unique match is found, "ambiguous" - multiple potential matches found, or "not found" - no matching identity.
 See screenshot below for an example.

 ## Installation